 We’re always adding great titles to our eLibrary.
-We’ve listed some of the eBooks and eMagazines we’ll be reserving and downloading in April to give you some ideas!
+We’ve listed some of the eBooks we’ll be reserving and downloading in April to give you some ideas!

 “Adèle appears to have the perfect life.
 A respected journalist, she lives in a flawless Parisian apartment with her surgeon husband and their young son.
 But beneath the veneer of ‘having it all’, she is bored - and consumed by an insatiable need for sex, whatever the cost.

 “Struggling to contain the twin forces of compulsion and desire, she begins to orchestrate her life around her one night stands and extramarital affairs, arriving late to work and lying to her husband about where she’s been, until she becomes ensnared in a trap of her own making.”

 “Everyone believes Alex is in a coma, unlikely to ever wake up.
 As his family debate withdrawing life support, he can only listen.

 “But he soon begins to suspect that his accident wasn’t really an accident.
 Even worse, the perpetrator is still out there and Alex is not the only one in danger.

 “Alex must use a series of clues from his past to solve the mystery of who tried to kill him.
 He needs to protect those he loves – before they decide to let him go…”